Vendor-Blobs/.github/profile/README.md

     - So I will be putting the Device Name in the Description Area just to be clear.
 - If you want to request, submit an [issue](https://github.com/Vendor-Blobs/.github/issues).
     - As long as theres existing Device Tree and Android Dump for that specific device, I'll do it.

+Note: The gitLab instance where I usually get android dump, not working anymore.
+So I will be using other repo site or instance as my source.

 ## Credits: